Speaker

 Introduction to Sociotechnical Engineering

-In software projects, individuals and technical artifacts influence each other, forming complex sociotechnical systems that require a holistic approach.
-Despite their complexity, these systems can be addressed in much the same way as technical systems—through requirements gathering, design, troubleshooting, and even testing.
+In software projects, individuals and technical artifacts interact and influence each other, forming complex sociotechnical systems that require a holistic approach.
+While we cannot design such systems deterministically, we can shape the conditions under which they evolve, applying principles similar to those in classical systems engineering—such as requirements gathering, design, troubleshooting, and testing.

-This talk will demonstrate how traditional systems engineering categories are adapted for sociotechnical systems.
-It will focus on the concept of “roles” as links between people and the artifacts they create.
-The talk will include various examples of functional and non-functional requirements for sociotechnical systems and explain how to reuse design patterns to meet these requirements.
+This talk will explore how traditional systems engineering categories can be reinterpreted for sociotechnical systems.
+It will emphasize the concept of “Roles” as crucial links between people and the artifacts they create.
+Through various examples of functional and non-functional requirements for sociotechnical systems, the talk will illustrate how to effectively leverage existing technical design patterns to fulfill sociotechnical requirements.

 - No technical know-how required